 Income figures are intended as a guide only.

-EHPs in local authorities will normally work a 9am to 5pm, 35 to 40-hours week, Monday to Friday.
-However, given the nature of the work, evening or weekend work may be necessary.
+You'll usually work 9am to 5pm, Monday to Friday.
+However, given the nature of the job, evening or weekend work may be necessary at times.

-Local authorities will generally offer a number of flexible working opportunities, including part-time work, job share, reduced or compressed hours and working from home.
+Local authorities will generally offer flexible working opportunities, including part-time work, job share, reduced or compressed hours and working from home.

 What to expect

-- Working conditions may occasionally be dirty and unpleasant, e.g. when inspecting unclean or unsafe buildings and site visits can be conducted in all weathers.
+- Working conditions may occasionally be dirty and unpleasant, such as when inspecting unclean or unsafe buildings, and site visits can be conducted in all weathers.

 - The work is diverse and varied.
 In some cases, work may be stressful and confrontational, sometimes requiring police help, especially when enforcing regulations.